 The interim report on the results of the review is expected in Q1 of 2020.

-If you are affected by this market review and need advice or guidance, we would be pleased to assist you.
+If you are affected by this market review and/or need advice or guidance, please contact us.